per1234/esparto/api_cycle.md

 _Typical reason for "hooking" into this lifecycle callback:_

-* allow more descriptive name for vocie commands than the default device name
+* allow more descriptive name for voice commands than the default device name

 _Actions / responses required by your code:_ must return a char * which points to the new name